LAUNCH OFFERApply code FOUNDING20 at checkout for 20% off your first year.Claim Offer →

 Sensitive PII fields are encrypted at the application layer before being written to storage.
 Even with direct database access, these fields are unreadable without a separate encryption key that is stored independently.

-We apply a second, independent layer of AES-256 encryption to every sensitive data field.
-This means your clients’ SSNs, EINs, and bank details are protected by two separate encryption layers working together.
+We apply a second, independent layer of AES-256-GCM encryption to every sensitive data field.
+This means your clients' SSNs, EINs, and bank details are protected by two separate encryption layers working together.
+AES-256-GCM provides both confidentiality and authenticated integrity — any tampering with ciphertext is detected.

 Sensitive fields are always masked in API responses — SSN shown as ***-**-XXXX, bank accounts as last 4 digits only.